55 Water Street: Site

 55 Water Street is in the Financial District of Lower Manhattan in New York City.
 The land lot covers an entire city block bounded by Coenties Slip to the southwest, Water Street to the northwest, Old Slip to the northeast, and South Street and the FDR Drive to the southeast.
 The site covers 160692 ft2, with a frontage of 415 ft on Water and South Streets and a depth of 355 ft.

 The Fraunces Tavern block is to the northwest; the New York City Police Museum and 32 Old Slip are directly to the northeast; and 25 Water Street and 2 New York Plaza are to the west.
 Two blocks west of the building is the South Ferry transportation hub, consisting of the New York City Subway's South Ferry/Whitehall Street station and the Staten Island Ferry's Whitehall Terminal.
-In addition, the building is directly across FDR Drive from the Downtown Manhattan Heliport.
-The building is assigned its own ZIP Code, 10041; it was one of 41 buildings in Manhattan that had their own ZIP Codes as of 2019.
+The building is directly across FDR Drive from the Downtown Manhattan Heliport.
+The building is assigned its own ZIP Code, 10041.
+It was one of 41 buildings in Manhattan that had their own ZIP Codes as of 2019.

 55 Water Street occupies a superblock, which was created by combining four small city blocks.
 Prior to the construction of the current office building, the site had contained the headquarters of the Seamen's Church Institute of New York and New Jersey, designed by Warren and Wetmore.
 Cuylers Alley crossed the site from northwest to southeast, while Front Street bisected the site from southwest to northeast.
 Both streets were closed to make way for the building's construction.
 The entire site is reclaimed land; prior to the expansion of Lower Manhattan in the 18th and 19th centuries, the site was part of the East River.

 Architecture

 The building was designed by the firm of Emery Roth & Sons for Uris Buildings Corporation.
 It is one of six buildings that Emery Roth and Sons designed in the immediate area.
-55 Water Street is composed of two sections: a 53-story "south building" to the southwest (next to Jeannette Park) and a 15-story "north building" to the north (next to Water Street and Old Slip).
+55 Water Street is composed of two sections: a 53-story "south building" to the southwest (next to Jeannette Park) and a 15-story "north building" to the north, next to Water Street and Old Slip.
 There is an elevated plaza near the eastern section of the site, adjacent to Old Slip and South Street.